samalaharish/AI-for-PM-Trial/README.md

 # 🚀 AI Tools for Product Management

 ## 📌 Overview
-As an **aspiring product manager**, I’m exploring how **AI is transforming product management** by automating tasks, improving decision-making, and enhancing collaboration.
-AI-powered tools are helping PMs save time by streamlining research, analytics, roadmap planning, and feature development.
+As an **aspiring product manager**, I am exploring how **AI is transforming product management** by automating tasks, improving decision-making, and enhancing collaboration.
+AI-powered tools are helping PMs save time by streamlining **research, analytics, roadmap planning, and feature development**.

-To understand AI’s real-world impact, I analyzed **AI adoption in a payments app**, focusing on how AI-driven insights improve **user experience, transaction security, and fraud detection**.
+To dive deeper, I took the **case of a payments app** to analyze how AI enhances **transaction security, fraud detection, and customer experience**.

 ## 🔥 Why This Project?
 AI is revolutionizing product management by: